What you need to know

 The Autumn Parklet Program will conclude and Council will arrange for removal of the parklet.
 However, should your business be interested in keeping the parklet, Council will work with you and nearby businesses to consider an extension.
 If granted, at this point Council would require a fee from the business to cover transfer of ownership of the parklet to you.
 Any fees that are waived as part of the Autumn Parklet Program (e.g. public liability insurance) will no longer be waived after 1 July 2021.
 At this stage, the on-going costs are still being determined.

 Council strongly encourages businesses to support each other, and with many trading restrictions in place as part of Victoria's Roadmap for Reopening, the best support we can give to some businesses is allowing them more outdoor trading space.
 Remember this is a temporary program.
 Council will evaluate the impact of the program, so it will also produce valuable data to inform future decisions about initiatives like this.
 However, Council is looking to provide parklets for businesses that have their neighbours' support.
-If there is opposition to parklets, we are not looking to force a parklet into a space.
+If there is opposition to parklets, Council wishes for a balanced approach that tries to meet the needs of the surrounding area.
 If you don't like the idea of a parklet, but do want to support outdoor trading, consider other options - for example, agreeing to extended footpath trading for a nearby business.